 1. You become an Internet Addict

 Internet is life.
 Seriously, when you are a digital nomad a decent internet connection is one of your most important concerns.
 If you don’t have it, you can’t work which means no money.

-I have turned into a 5’2’’ fire spitting Godzilla a couple of times because I couldn’t get my promised internet when I urgently needed it for clients’ work.
-Afterwards, I always felt terrible for throwing a tantrum like that.
+I have turned into a 5’2’’ fire-spitting Godzilla a couple of times because I couldn’t get my promised internet when I urgently needed it for clients’ work.
+Afterward, I always felt terrible for throwing a tantrum like that.